Richard Henry Lee: Personal life and family

 Lee's mother Hannah Harrison Ludwell died in 1750.
 On December 5, 1757, he married Anne Aylett, daughter of William Aylett.
 Anne died on December 12, 1768.
-The couple had six children, four of whom survived infancy.
+The couple had six children, four of whom survived infancy, including Thomas Jesse Lee and Ludwell Lee.
 Lee remarried in June or July 1769 to Anne (Gaskins) Pinckard.
 The couple had seven children, five of whom survived infancy.

 Lee honored his brother, Francis Lightfoot Lee (another signer of the Articles of Confederation and the Declaration of Independence), by naming one of his sons after him.